MicrosoftDocs/xamarin-docs/docs/ios/platform/sirikit/implementing-sirikit.md

 Layout the Intents UI Extension's user interface in the iOS Designer.
 Double-click the extension's `MainInterface.storyboard` file in the **Solution Explorer** to open it for editing.
 Drag in all of the required UI elements to build out the User Interface and save the changes.

 > [!IMPORTANT]
-> **NOTE:** While it is possible to add interactive elements such as `UIButtons` or `UITextFields` to the Intent UI Extension's `UIViewController`, these are strictly forbidden as the Intent UI in non-interactive and the user will not be able to interact with them.
+> While it is possible to add interactive elements such as `UIButtons` or `UITextFields` to the Intent UI Extension's `UIViewController`, these are strictly forbidden as the Intent UI in non-interactive and the user will not be able to interact with them.

 ### Wire-Up the User Interface